 Double click for Pottery as it happens on fundyheather flickr:

 I sell at the Market, Fundy Farms Stand, Cape Enrage Gift shop, with Ollas over at Farmer Browns Greenhouse (&fbook)… and a special pink line just for my special ‘Pink Church‘ girls, 4060 route 114 Hopewell Cape.
-Just put some Chipody 1698 Pierre Thibodeau commemorative t-bowls over at Studio On the Marsh… don’t miss that place, or the party after the Monument unveiling.
-I will have Chipody t-bowls on a table in the Riverside Albert Exhibition Hall Friday Aug 16 afternoon.
-For fall, we are gearing up to do art pop-ups out of the side of the rusty trusty ’89 Dodge Lanshark with Ruth-Ann, the side kicks, my travelling pottery wheel, maybe the Rav Vast if I can learn to play it better than I do now.
+Just put some Chipody 1698 Pierre Thibodeau commemorative t-bowls over at Studio On the Marsh… For fall, we are gearing up to do art pop-ups out of the side of the rusty trusty ’89 Dodge Lanshark with Ruth-Ann, the side kicks, my travelling pottery wheel, maybe the Rav Vast if I can learn to play it better than I do now.
+Our next roadshow event is the beer tent in the Molly Cool parking lot, Alma, part of the fleet launch.

-But, in the beginning… I start with over 80% raw local mud, adding ‘secret herbs and spices,‘ sometimes crushed shale, fire almost to a melt to get an attractive exterior sheen without the glaze I primarily reserve for the interior.
+But, in the beginning… I start with over 80% raw local mud, adding ‘secret herbs and spices,‘ sometimes crushed shale, sometimes orphan waste clay from other potters, fire almost to a melt to get an attractive exterior sheen without the glaze I primarily reserve for the interior.
+I often do a bit of bird decoration with a fan brush and slurried porcelain.

 Double click fundyheather flickr for Processing Fundy Mud:

-Now playing… the bansuri, a north west India flute Krishna used to pick up chicks.
-The G-bass will tag along in western pop style, and is the largest model that can be readily learned.
-The target is to play the big classical Hindustani E-bass, which is more emotional instrument than musical instrument.
-My old fingers, ruined in stone work, can’t reach the holes, so I ‘had a’ butcher it a bit.
-Just received a Rav Vast b Kurd from Perm, Russia.
-It’s a type of advanced steel tongue drum.
-I play it slowly with felt mallets to get a soothing sound somewhat like a harp.
-Starting ‘talks’ with a friend of a friend who can get us a quality shakuhachi flute from Japan.
+Now playing… the bansuri, a north west India flute associated with Krishna.
+The G-bass tags along in western pop style, and is the largest model that can be readily learned.
+The bigger classical Hindustani E-bass, which is more emotional instrument than musical instrument is the ultimate goal.
+My fingers ruined in stone work can’t reach the holes, so I ‘had a’ butcher it a bit.

 Nice portrait on my business card?
 From a painting by a friend I miss: https://lynneciaccoart.weebly.com/